maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 - Include a link to your deployed website

 ## UX

-### Project Goals
-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
-Do age groups, gender, or hobbies play a role in the demographics of whom this site is for?

-#### User Goals

-Write goals form the perspective of each user group of your website.
-Common types of users are:
-> - new users
-> - existing users
-> - people looking for vacations
-> - people wanting to play a game

-#### Developer Goals

-List out the goals as a developer you hope to achieve by making this website.
-> - Develop an intuitive and easy to use website
-> - Build own portfolio with a solid example project for future employers

-#### Website Owner Goals

-List out any goals a website owner would have for this website.
-You may not develop them, but investors would want to know how they could make money.

-### User Stories
-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.

 ### Design Choices
 Your site is most likely geared to a certain audience, and your design choices should tie into them.
 Let the assessors know your thought process.